xazab/xazab-wallet/wallet/README.md

 - Some tags have less than 50 bytes capacity, those won't work.
 1 KB tags recommended.

-- The tag needs to contain a Dash URI.
+- The tag needs to contain a Xazab URI.
 You can construct one with the "Request coins" dialog, then share with messaging or email.
 You can also construct the URI manually.
 Mainnet example:
-  `dash:XywwpkwZYAypoW2cCmdczh4kFcvWWb9ZZW`
+  `xazab:XywwpkwZYAypoW2cCmdczh4kFcvWWb9ZZW`

 - The type of the message needs to be URI or URL (not Text).

 - If you put your tag at a public place, don't forget to enable write protect.
-Otherwise, someone could overwrite the tag with his own Dash address.
+Otherwise, someone could overwrite the tag with his own Xazab address.

-### DASHJ
+### XAZABJ

-Dash Wallet uses dashj for Dash specific logic.
+Xazab Wallet uses xazabj for Xazab specific logic.
 This project is forked from [bitcoinj](https://bitcoinj.github.io/)

 ### EXCHANGE RATES

-Dash Wallet reads this feed from "BitcoinAverage" for getting exchange rates:
+Xazab Wallet reads this feed from "BitcoinAverage" for getting exchange rates:

     https://apiv2.bitcoinaverage.com/indices/global/ticker/short?crypto=BTC